-- Noted the Council approved its risk assessment for 2021/22 at its meeting in May 2021 and that the Council continues to use the LCRS software to record its assessment which incorporates financial as well as other risks; and - ➤ Confirmed arrangements for completing safety inspections of play areas.
-Inspections are completed weekly by qualified Council officers and annually there is an external inspection.
+- Noted the Council approved its risk assessment for 2022/23 at its meeting in May 2022; - Reviewed the current insurance policy provided by Aviva which runs to November 2023, cover includes: - o Buildings and property insurance - o Business interruption insurance

+- o Employer's liability £10m - o Public liability £10m - o Internal crime cover of £999,000, subject to an excess of £15,000; and - ➤ Confirmed arrangements for completing safety inspections of play areas.
+Inspections are completed weekly by qualified Council officers and annually there is an external inspection by ROSPA.

 No issues arise to date in this area of our work.
-We note the Council has just renewed its insurance policy effective from 1st December 2021.
-We will review the level of insurance cover and the Council's approach to risk management at our final visit next summer.
+The Council has arrangements for managing risk.
+We will review the next Risk Assessment due to be completed in May 2023.